atc07d/HackerRank/README.md

-Repo for Hacker Rank solutions, one-off scripts, and short but sweet programs.
+Repo for Hacker Rank solutions, one-off scripts, and short but sweet programs!